 Before we get into the settings we should first have a short discussion about how scrolling animations work.

 Scrolling a web page is essentially moving the page contents from the bottom of the browser viewport up towards the top.
-Therefore, any scrolling animation can only start when the animated object appears at the bottom of the viewport, and can only end when it reaches the top of the viewport.
+Therefore, any scrolling animation can only start when the animated element appears at the bottom of the viewport, and can only end when it reaches the top of the viewport.
 Clearly, we don’t always want an animation to start at the very bottom of a browser window, and we don’t always want to wait for it to stop when it reaches the top of the window.
 Therefore, Sparkle allows you to set a viewport in which the action takes place - for clarity, we’ll refer to that viewport as an ‘Action Window’ This is essentially a part of the browser window that you designate as being the area of the screen where things move about.

 Sparkle makes it very easy to set up this ‘Action Window’ through a simple graphical settings interface.
 When you click on an effect’s settings icon, you will see a popup where the settings are made.
 On the left side of the popup is a graphical representation of a device screen.
 Within that screen are two markers.
 You can slide these markers up or down to create your ‘Action Window’.
 In this example, the markers have been set to 60% (top) and 75% (bottom).
 The white space in-between is our ‘Action Window’ where the effect takes place.
 This was the setting used for our sliding boxes example above.